-As the dust settled on the Indianapolis Motor Speedway after the Indy 500, McLaren Applied Technologies toasted our 10th anniversary of successful partnership with IndyCar.
-Applied Technologies was born out of McLaren’s unrivalled motorsport heritage and winning mentality.
+As the dust settled on the Indianapolis Motor Speedway after the Indy 500, McLaren Applied toasted our 10th anniversary of successful partnership with IndyCar.
+McLaren Applied was born out of McLaren’s unrivalled motorsport heritage and winning mentality.
 Its an approach that has enabled McLaren’s Formula 1 team to become one of the most successful in the sport’s history, and helped McLaren Automotive create some of the most highly-desirable supercars on the planet.

 We are transferring technology from the racetrack to the health, transport, automotive and motorsport sectors.

 Since joining McLaren Applied in 2014, I have been hugely impressed by the high levels of energy and enthusiasm that run through all our teams here at McLaren Applied.
 The passion our people have for our company and our brand is immense, and I’m so proud to lead a group of incredibly bright people who are all working together to achieve our shared mission.

 So, what makes McLaren Applied a unique tech company?